+This is a crucial part of how to make yourself a priority.
 Did you know that our brains have a natural negativity bias?
-If we’re not careful, we are prone to focus on the negative.
+If we’re not careful, we are prone to focusing on the negative.
 Simply put, it requires more effort to see the positive.

 According to Psychology Today, “it takes frequent small positive experiences to tip the scales toward happiness.”

 We all have an inner critic but it’s important to watch out for this negative voice.
 Instead, create a habit to start your day with positive and encouraging self-talk in the mirror.
+Then continue your day only speaking kindly about yourself and your intentions.
 We cheer on our family and friends – why not be our own biggest cheerleader?!

-Now it’s time to brainstorm ways to re-prioritize.
+When brainstorming how to make yourself a priority, scheduling out your day goes a long way.
 How can you open up time to tend to your own needs and wants?
 Are there areas of your life where you’re wasting valuable time that could be spent re-energizing you?

 Can you set your alarm earlier each day for some quiet, quality time with yourself?
 (This one goes hand in hand with going to bed earlier!)
 Can you fit in a manicure or call a close friend while the kids are at soccer practice?
 Can you block off time every Sunday to spend on a few of the things you listed out in step two?

-Get creative and think of the different ways you can re-focus yourself on yourself.
+Get creative and think of the different ways you can re-focus your time onto yourself.
+Make yourself a priority.
 This doesn’t mean you need to ignore everybody else.
 Just make sure you’re balancing your time – as best you can, no one’s perfect! – to allow yourself the time and space you need to relax, reflect, refresh and go after those things that are most important to you in life.